NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/using-esm.md

   Quit
 ```

 Select the `Create a JavaScript project` option.
-This will initialize a Hardhat project where the scripts and tests are ES modules, and where the configuration has a `.cjs` extension.
+This will initialize a Hardhat project where the tests are ES modules, and where the configuration has a `.cjs` extension.

 ### Migrating a project to ESM